CSCfi/csc-user-guide/docs/data/datasets/best-encryption-practices.md

 [Standards and algorithms](#standards-and-algorithms) and [Notes on specific software](#notes-on-specific-software).

+The SD Connect service mitigates these risks by applying automatically strong asymmetric encryption for the stored data.
+The service also adds a CSC hosted encryption key to the data.
+This can be used in cases where the users own encryption key is lost.

 ## Best practises

 Copying sensitive data from customer's own protected environment to CSC's data service requires